KieMerr17/PP5-Driver-Awareness-Detector/README.md

 * Validation:

 To validate this hypothesis, a machine learning model was trained on the dataset, and its performance was evaluated.
 The model achieved an accuracy exceeding 90% on the test set, thereby substantiating the hypothesis.

+## Model Rationale

+I utilized the Keras Tuner to optimize the model's parameters.
+Let's delve into each element:

+* Convolutional Layers

+The model integrates three convolutional layers, essential for analyzing image data and capturing spatial hierarchies of features.
+Multiple layers enable the model to grasp more complex features, detecting basic elements in initial layers and intricate patterns associated with the eye's state in deeper layers.

+* MaxPooling Layers:

+After each convolutional layer, a MaxPooling layer reduces computational requirements by shrinking feature maps while preserving crucial information.

+* Flatten Layer:

+This layer transforms the 3D output from prior layers into a 1D vector, making it compatible with dense layers.

+* Dense Layers:

+After a parameter search, it was determined that 128 units in the dense layer strike a balance between model complexity and the risk of overfitting, allowing the model to capture sufficient information without becoming overly complex.

+* Dropout Layer:

+A dropout rate of 0.5 means roughly half of the input units are dropped out during each training step, encouraging generalization and preventing overfitting.

+* Output Layer:

+The model employs a sigmoid activation function, suitable for binary classification.

+* Activation Function - ReLU:

+ReLU adds non-linearity efficiently and helps avoid the vanishing gradient issue in backpropagation.

+* Loss Function - Binary Crossentropy:

+This measures the difference between actual and predicted probabilities, suitable for binary classification.

+* Optimizer - Adam:

+Adam is a good choice because it adapts its learning rate for each parameter, making the model converge faster without overshooting.